BanerjeeAgniva/ToDoApp/README.md

+nvm use 18
 npm run dev
-# or
-yarn dev
-# or
-pnpm dev
-# or
-bun dev